waream2/waream2/README.md

 👋🏾, I'm Aaron.

-I'm a fullstack developer and currently work at Buddy Technology Company.
+I'm a fullstack developer and currently work at Buddy Technology.